The Tobacco Control Initiative

 (also referred to as Wellbutrin and Zyban) is an

-FDA approved medication used to treat
+FDA approved medication used to treat depression.

-depression.
-It may work by improving mood
+It may work by improving mood and feelings of

-restore the balance of certain natural chemicals
+of certain natural chemicals (neurotransmitters)

-(neurotransmitters) in the brain.
-Bupropion
+in the brain.
+Bupropion is also used to help

-is also used to help people quit smoking by
+people quit smoking by decreasing cravings and

-effects.
-As a quit smoking aid, Bupropion is encouraged for use in combination with a stop-smoking program (e.g.,
+aid, Bupropion is encouraged for use in

 education materials, support group, counseling) to